BeatrizJardimm/Testes_FakeStoreAPI/README.md

 *** /carts ***

 - When i try to get a cart by date following the API's documentation i get the error: "status":"error","message":"cart id should be provided" so it means that the documentation is wrong.
 The same thing happens with the other test cases based on the dates.

+- The errors i encountered in this endpoint are the same for /products

+*** /login ***

+- When trying to login without a username or without a password, instead of returning a 400 error, the api gets into a loop and, after a while, returns a 524 runtime error because of the loop in the server.
+So i commented the test cases for these cenaries.